Titan Uranium Inc.

 About Titan Uranium Inc.

-Recently, Titan entered into a definitive agreement to acquire Uranium Power Corp. which has significant uranium assets in the western USA (Titan Uranium Inc. PR, May 8, 2009).
-Titan is well-financed and ideally positioned to emerge as a pre-eminent exploration and development company in the uranium industry.
-Based in Saskatoon, Saskatchewan, Titan boasts proven senior leadership and a highly experienced technical team and a dominant land position in Canada's world-class uranium districts.
+Titan is well-financed and ideally positioned to emerge as a pre-eminent explorer in the uranium industry.
+Based in Saskatoon, Saskatchewan, Titan boasts proven senior leadership, a highly experienced technical team and a dominant land position in Canada's world-class uranium districts.

 ON BEHALF OF TITAN URANIUM INC.